chrisgrieser/nvim-various-textobjs/README.md

 If you want to set your own keybindings, you can do so by calling the respective functions:
 - The function names correspond to the textobj-names from the [overview table](#list-of-text-objects).
-- The text objects that differentiate between outer and inner require a boolean parameter, `true` always meaning "inner," and `false` meaning "outer."
+- The text objects that differentiate between outer and inner require a Boolean parameter, `true` always meaning "inner," and `false` meaning "outer."
 - The keymaps *need* to be called as Ex-command, otherwise they will not be dot-repeatable. `function () require("various-textobjs").diagnostic() end` as third argument for the keymap works in general, but the text objects <!-- vale Google.Will = NO --> will not be dot-repeatable then.
 <!-- vale Google.Will = YES -->